SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 >

 #### Prequisites:
 - You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/).
-- The Cloud Integration tenant is already registered.
-If not please run through exercise [Register a Cloud Integration tenant in LMS](../ex1/ex11/readme.md).

 ## Exercise steps